akghani/akghani.github.io/content/authors/admin/_index.md

 title: Alessandro Bramucci
 ---

 Hi!
 I am an economist based in Berlin, Germany.
 I have 5+ years of coding experience in R in different academic projects.
 I am passionate about R in particular for macroeconomic modelling and macroeconomic data analysis but I am also exploring new languages (SQL, Python).
-Here you can find my {{< staticref "uploads/bramucci_cv.pdf" "newtab" >}}cv{{< /staticref >}}.
+Here you can find my [cv](https://www.alessandrobramucci.com/cv/cv.html).